 - Drink cold beverages.

 - Avoid citrus fruits, fruit drinks, and soda.

 Swishing warm salt water around in the mouth may also help relieve the pain associated with mouth blisters and throat sores.
 Do this several times a day or as often as needed.

 You or your child should feel completely better within five to seven days after the initial onset of symptoms.
 Re-infection is uncommon.
 The body usually builds up immunity to the viruses that cause the disease.

 Call a doctor immediately if symptoms get worse or don’t clear up within ten days.
 In rare cases, coxsackievirus can cause a medical emergency.

 Practicing good hygiene is the best defense against hand, foot, and mouth disease.
 Regular hand-washing can greatly reduce your risk of contracting this virus.

 Teach your children how to wash their hands using hot water and soap.
 Hands should always be washed after using the restroom, before eating, and after being out in public.
 Children should also be taught not to put their hands or other objects in or near their mouths.

-Avoid contact with individuals who aren’t feeling well.
-The telltale blisters and rashes caused by hand, food, and mouth disease do not appear until the virus has been contagious for several days.
-If you or your child experience symptoms such as fever, sore throat, or headache, stay home from school or work.
+If you or your child experience symptoms such as a fever or sore throat, stay home from school or work.
+You should continue avoiding contact with others once the telltale blisters and rashes develop.
 This can help you avoid spreading the disease to others.